joshgerdes/jekyll-uno/_posts/2022-07-11-deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 #### Clone the Git Repository

-Not is time to clone the git repository into our Cloud Shell so that we can build the docker image definition.
+Now is time to clone the git repository into our Cloud Shell so that we can build the docker image definition.

 1. **Log in** to the [Microsoft Azure Portal](https://portal.azure.com/#home "Microsoft Azure - Portal"){:target="_blank"} and open up the **Azure Cloud Shell** _(make sure you are in PowerShell (not Bash))._
 2. **Run** the following **commands** and wait for the Repository to be cloned directly into the CloudShell virtual instance: